mrmartin/mrmartin.github.io/_posts/2018-07-30-Does_beer_affect_life_expectancy?.markdown

 {% include analytics.html %}

 Is beer bad for you?
-A question often discussed in pubs, bars, restaurants, and cafés, but without clear results.
+A question often discussed in pubs, bars, restaurants, and cafés, but without sobering results.

 Data Science to the rescue!
 There is enormous variation between the average per-capita beer consumption among countries of the world, so let's see if there is correlation between beer consumption and life expectancy.